Pomtam/EEM-Project/README.md

 ## Introduction
-The MY-RES project aims to improve the realism of the ensemble ecosystem model (EEM) generation process by integrating constraints on the steady-state abundances (𝑛\*) of species in a network.
-This builds upon the Barbier et al. (2021) algorithm, known for its ability to sample interaction strengths (𝛼) characterising feasible ecosystems with a 100% acceptance rate.
-Significantly, this allows for the generation of feasible parameter sets based on supplied values of $n^*$ and $r$, which in turn, eliminates the need (and the computational cost required) to check the feasibility (and realism) of sampled parameter sets.
+This project aims to improve the realism of the ensemble ecosystem model (EEM) generation process by integrating constraints on the steady-state abundances (𝑛\*) of species in a network.
+Building upon the Barbier et al. (2021) algorithm, known for its ability to sample interaction strengths (𝛼) characterising feasible ecosystems with a 100% acceptance rate, this improved algorithm would allow for the generation of feasible parameter sets based on supplied values of $n^*$ and growth rates $r$.
+Significantly, this eliminates the need (and the computational cost required) to check the feasibility (and realism) of sampled parameter sets.